bmorgulis/PriceAdvisor/README.md

 Price Advisor is a web-based application that recommends prices based on user's current prices.

 Runs from an IDE.
 Click on the link in the console.
-Runs on PORT 8080
+Runs on PORT 8080.

 Future updates intend to fix up Users to make a profitable access model.

-Created by Binyomin Zev Morgulis and Avrumi Edelstein and Zerach Berman
+Created by Binyomin Zev Morgulis, Avrumi Edelstein and Zerach Berman